cmg-york/secure-fuse/README.md

 # Overview
 The following is the HTN SHOP2 sample specification showcasing SecureFuse, a framework for model-driven generation of secure workflow designs using security implementation patterns.
-[The listing](https://github.com/cmg-york/secure-fuse/src/RE2023.lisp) can be downloaded as a LISP file from the repository.
+[The listing](https://github.com/cmg-york/secure-fuse/blob/main/src/SecureFuseExample.lisp) can be downloaded as a LISP file from the repository -- directions and copyright notices below.
 It contains: (a) workflow patterns for securely transmitting information between two actors using various communication channels and utilizing cryptographic primitives, (b) example attack trees for confidentiality, authentication and integrity.
 In later sections, we use these assets to reason with various security requirements and vulnerability assumptions.

 The formalization can be seen as one of the many possible that can be devised for solving the same problem domain (securely transferring documents between two parties) and is given as an example of what is possible rather than an authoritative model for the domain.
 The formalization of choice is a result of balancing between expressiveness, exact reasoning needs (e.g. do we need to reason about many different channels?), and computational efficiency and requires substantial validation effort with domain experts.
 These tasks are central for our future research agenda.

-[The listing](https://github.com/cmg-york/secure-fuse/src/RE2023.lisp) can be compiled and used as-is by the SHOP2 planner.
+[The listing](https://github.com/cmg-york/secure-fuse/blob/main/src/SecureFuseExample.lisp) can be compiled and used as-is by the SHOP2 planner.
 Installation instructions are provided below.

 # The Model